The Québec maritime Blog

 3. Bridge across the Manicouagan River

-The most famous snowmobile bridge in Côte-Nord is undoubtedly the one across the Manicouagan River, which is not only the longest in North America but also the highest in the world!
-Located about halfway between Chute-aux-Outardes and Baie-Comeau, the bridge is 213 metres (700 feet) long and 28 metres (95 feet) high.
+The most famous snowmobile bridge in Côte-Nord is undoubtedly the one across the Manicouagan River, which is the highest in the world!
+Located about halfway between Chute-aux-Outardes and Baie-Comeau, the bridge is 213 metres (700 feet) long and 28 metres (90 feet) high.
 Not surprisingly, crossing it is on many snowmobilers’ bucket lists!

 4. Bridge across the Godbout River